HBase Architecture – Regions, Hmaster, Zookeeper

 - However, Re-executing that WAL means updating all the change that was made and stored in the MemStore file because, in WAL, the data is written in timely order.

-- Therefore, the MemStore data for all column family is recovered just after all the Region Servers executes the WAL.
+- Therefore, we recover the MemStore data for all column family just after all the Region Servers executes the WAL.

-There are some benefits which are offered by HBase Architecture :
+There are some benefits which HBase Architecture offers:

 a.
 Strong consistency model